-Volunteer appointments are initiated by the 2017-2018 ACSA president, Francisco Rodriguez-Suarez.
-Appointments are for one year beginning July 1, 2017, and are eligible for renewal thereafter.
+Volunteer appointments are initiated by the 2018-19 ACSA president, Branko Kolarevic.
+Appointments are for one year beginning July 1, 2018, and are eligible for renewal thereafter.
 Individuals who responded to last year's call will remain in the pool of candidates, but may also send revised information.

 Interested participants are asked to submit a 1 page cover letter identifying areas of interest related to ACSA’s committees and strategic plan, as well as a 2 page (maximum) curriculum vitae.
-The deadline for nominations and self-nominations is May 10, 2017.
-Submit materials to Michelle Sturges, ACSA programs and membership coordinator, firstname.lastname@example.org.
+The deadline for nominations and self-nominations is May 23, 2018.
+Submit materials, preferably in a single PDF file, to Michelle Sturges, firstname.lastname@example.org.

 About Volunteer Opportunities